 This 6.5 square mile water supply creates an exceptional fisheries habitat.
 The 37-mile shoreline is mostly open to fishing.
 Dates are set annually by the DCR depending on ice conditions.
 The Reservoir has abundant warm water and cold water species of fish.
 The warm water catch is dominated by smallmouth bass and yellow perch, with good numbers of white perch, rock bass, bluegills, pumpkinseeds and bullheads also harvested.
 Analysis of creel census data conducted at the Reservoir reveals a limited harvest period of lake trout, brown trout and rainbow trout.
 Landlocked salmon fishing is popular during spring and fall.
-Thousands of salmon spawn each fall up the Stillwater River.
-Unlike Atlantic salmon, which is protected by law, the Stillwater salmon offer a unique fishing opportunity in Massachusetts.22 Abundant numbers of prey species such as rainbow smelt are an important element contributing to the size and condition of trout and salmon.
-Many state record fish have been caught at Wachusett Reservoir.

-21 Brian Bjorklund, Wildlife Specialist, USGS
+&lt;sup>21 Brian Bjorklund, Wildlife Specialist, USGS